Aon buys Willis for $30 billion in world's largest insurance deal

 Credit Suisse advised Aon, while Willis was advised by Goldman Sachs.

-Additional reporting by C Nivedita in Bengaluru; Writing by Anirban Sen; Editing by Saumyadeb Chakrabarty and Patrick Graham
+Reporting by Noor Zainab Hussain in Bengaluru and Suzanne Barlyn in New York; Additional reporting by C Nivedita in Bengaluru and Carolyn Cohn in London; Writing by Anirban Sen; Editing by Patrick Graham and Lisa Shumaker